Skip to main content

 DURATION: two to four weeks

-Scheduling Coordinator: Scheduling Coordinator: UCI students please email comsched@uci.edu or call (714) 456-462 to make a scheduling appointment.
+Scheduling Coordinator: Scheduling Coordinator: UCI students please email comsched@uci.edu to make a scheduling appointment.
 Please read the following information carefully.
 Extramural students enrolled at a U.S. LCME medical school must use VSAS to apply.
 To apply please refer to the Visiting Students Learning Opportunities website.

 Periods Available: Throughout the year.